Carl-Xie/HAN-Tensorflow/readme.md

 ![](https://github.com/Carl-Xie/HAN-Tensorflow/blob/master/han.png)

-PS: After study TensorFlow for about a month, I decided to play with it by building a complete working model.
+PS: after studying TensorFlow for about a month, I decided to play with it by building a complete working model.
 There's still room to improve, any advice is welcome!